Conference of New England: Sports

-The CNE sponsors intercollegiate athletic competition in 20 sports.
+The CNE sponsors intercollegiate athletic competition in 21 sports.
 The conference started sponsoring football in the 2017–18 season, absorbing the former football-only New England Football Conference.
 From 2017 to 2021 football was operated as a single-sport conference branded Commonwealth Coast Football.
 Due to changes in NCAA legislation regarding the number of members required for a conference to receive and automatic qualifier (AQ), football was fully incorporated into the multi-sport conference in 2022, eliminating the need for the football-only league.
 Women's ice hockey was added as a conference sport in 2020–21 when the CNE took over operations of the Colonial Hockey Conference.
-Women's golf will be added in 2025–26.
+Women's golf was added in 2025–26, with men's volleyball to follow in 2026–27.